The ROLE_AUTH event is used in SAP to view authorization objects associated with security roles.

 Then go to Administrator → Metric Filters → More → Role authorizations

 Once in the Role authorizations filter, select the “New Entries” button.
-Then place the string value for the batch job name that you would like to collect the data for.
+Then place the string value for the role and authorization object details that you would like to collect the data for.
 Please note that wildcards are accepted.

 Important Note: The ROLE_AUTH data can generate a significant amount of data in your system if you do not clearly specify the metric filters.
 Please be specific in the criteria you use in the filter.